Auto Suspension and Steering Repairs and Services, San Antonio

 Auto Suspension Systems

 A vehicle suspension system is designed to maintain contact between its tires and the ground and increase driver comfort and safety.
 Front and rear springs support the weight of the vehicle and reduce the jarring impact as the vehicle meets the resistance of the uneven ground surface.
 Shock absorbers work to further reduce the bouncing motion felt within the vehicle.
-A loose suspension increases the amount of effort required to stop the vehicle, therefore creates excess stress on car's brakes requiring repair more frequently and leading to possible safety issues.
+A loose suspension increases the amount of effort required to stop the vehicle.
+This creates excess stress on the braking system and leads to having to have your vehicle's brakes repaired or serviced more frequently.
+It can also cause serious safety issues.
 Auto suspension systems help to protect vehicle components from unnecessarily rough operating conditions, therefore improving their lifetime and performance.

 Automotive suspension and steering components which most commonly require repair: